Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 ~~~
 {: .output}

 We then need to run the following command to index the aligment.
-We haven't added this command to the above pipe
+We haven't added this command to the above pipe as we need the BAM file from above for further analysis and to be able to index it!
 ~~~
-samtools index test.bam
+samtools index short_read_alignment.bam
 ~~~
 {: .bash}